lukemmolnar/dynmap_land_claims_extractor/README.md

 - For high-resolution displays, you might want to increase the viewport size with `--width` and `--height`
 - If you encounter any browser-related issues, make sure you've installed the Playwright browsers with `python -m playwright install chromium`
 - If you're getting false positives in change detection, try:
+  - Using `--use-pixel-count` to count pixels of specific land claim colors
+  - Adjusting `--percent-threshold` to require a higher percentage of pixel decrease
   - Enabling `--focus-on-claims` to only detect changes in land claim colors
   - Adjusting `--color-tolerance` to fine-tune how strictly to match land claim colors (lower = stricter)
   - Increasing the `--threshold` and `--min-area` values
 - If land claims aren't being detected properly, try:
   - Adjusting the `--posterize` value to better distinguish claim colors
   - Decreasing `--color-tolerance` if using color-specific detection
+  - Lowering `--percent-threshold` if using pixel count analysis